Marlborough Lines Limited: Regulation

 As a natural monopoly lines business, Marlborough Lines is subject to regulation under the Commerce Act 1986.
 However, as Marlborough Lines is 100% owned by a consumer trust, it is not subject to price-quality regulation, but is subject to Information Disclosure regulation.

 The Commerce Commission publishes a wide range of Information Disclosure data provided by Marlborough Lines.

 History

+Establishment

-The Marlborough Electric Power Board (MEPB) was established on 25 October 1923, with the responsibility to supply Blenheim borough, Marlborough and Awatere counties with electricity.
+The Marlborough Electric Power Board (MEPB) was gazetted on 25 October 1923, with the responsibility to supply Blenheim borough, Marlborough and Awatere counties with electricity.
+The eight-member board was elected on 24 November 1923 and first met on 11 December 1923.
 The Havelock Town Board and Picton Borough Council had set up their own electricity supplies in 1917 and joined the MEPB in 1926 and 1947 respectively.

-The MEPB supplied its first electricity on 6 August 1927 with the commissioning of the 1 MW Waihopai dam, 40 km southwest of Blenheim.
-Electricity from the dam was transmitted at 33,000 volts to substations at Renwick, Springlands (for Blenheim), and Seddon.
-Electricity was distributed at 6,600 volts in Blenheim and 11,000 volts in other areas.
-The MEPB system used the three-phase 50 Hz alternating current system from the outset, which had been made the national standard in 1920.
-Residential electricity originally cost nine pence per kilowatt-hour (kWh; equivalent to $3.83 in December 2020) for the first 24 to 39 kWh per quarter (depending on the season and house size), reducing to 2.5d ($1.06) for the next 20 kWh, 2d (85¢) for the following 180 kWh, and 1.5d (64¢) for the remainder.
-Residential hot water heating originally cost five shillings ($25.56) per 100 watts per quarter, reducing to 4s ($20.44) if the hot water heater was connected on a changeover switch with an electric range or milking motor of equal or higher power.
+Engineers considered multiple sources of generation for the MEPB, before deciding on a one-megawatt hydroelectric station on the Waihopai River, 40 km southwest of Blenheim.
+A £300,000 loan to construct the power station, transmission and distribution infrastructure and the wiring of consumer's premises was approved by ratepayers on 11 October 1924.
+The first contracts for construction were let on 29 June 1925.